 Approaches to treatment depend on the type and severity of your injury.

-Anti-inflammatory pain relievers such as ibuprofen (Advil) or aspirin can help reduce swelling and pain.
-Physical therapy may also be needed.
+If needed, anti-inflammatory pain relievers such as ibuprofen (Advil) or aspirin can help reduce swelling and pain.

+Most muscle strains are minor and don’t require professional medical treatment.
 Properly treating muscle strain requires the right supplies and a comfortable place to rest.
 You may need the following supplies: